gschaumb/team03-capstone/README.md

 - **`EMAIL_VECTOR_HOST`**:
   - Specifies the host address for the email Chroma vector store, which is used to perform vector similarity searches for email retrieval.
   - **How to set it up**: Deploy a Chroma database instance (see build_email_vectorstore.py) and set this environment variable to access that host.

+### Note on Email Data Integration

+We have not included the `email_data_cleaned.pkl` file in this GitHub repository due to its very large file size.

+The email data used to create this file is publicly available as part of the [Enron Email Dataset](https://enrondata.readthedocs.io/en/latest/data/calo-enron-email-dataset/).

+Anyone wishing to recreate this application's email integration would need to:
+1. Download and preprocess the Enron Email Dataset to produce a cleaned version of the data.
+2. Use the `build_email_vectorstore.py` script provided in this repository to create the Chroma vector database required for email retrieval.